Opening address to Section B (Chemistry) of the British Association for the Advancement of Science by the President of the Section.

 In this address I have endeavoured to fulfil my promise to combine a little history, a little actuality, and a little prophecy.
 The history belongs to the Old World; I have endeavoured to share passing events with the New; and I will ask you to join with me in the hope that much of the prophecy may meet with its fulfilment on this side of the ocean.

 Ramsay's prediction here is reminiscent of Mendeleev's predictions of undiscovered elements [Mendeleev 1871; also chapter 13, note 44].
 Just as those earlier predictions helped to establish the authority of the periodic system, Ramsay's extends that authority to a new class of elements.

 Recall Lavoisier's concern that a chemical name convey some information about the named substance.
 This precept, however, was not commonly observed in names of elements.
 See chapter 3, note16.

 Newlands began publishing investigations of relations among atomic weights along the lines of Döbereiner and Dumas in 1864.
 The "law of octaves" dates to 1865.
 See chapter 11 for annotated texts of Newlands.

 Chapters 12 and 13 and references therein treat the contributions of Mendeleev ("Mendeléeff").
+View a photo of Meyer (1830-1895) at the Edgar Fahs Smith Memorial Collection at the University of Pennsylvania.
 For Meyer's work, see Meyer 1870.